Alfresco/alfresco-content-app/README.md

 ## Introduction

-The Alfresco Content Application is an example application built using [Alfresco Application Development Framework (ADF)](https://github.com/Alfresco/alfresco-ng2-components) components and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.
+The Alfresco Content Application is an example application built using [Alfresco Application Development Framework (ADF)](https://github.com/Alfresco/alfresco-ng2-components) components and was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ### Who is this example application for